 - Pour in the milk and lemon juice and whisk until there are no lumps.
 The consistency should be thick and easily break when drizzled off of a spoon.

 - If the icing is too thin, add more powdered sugar.
 If it’s too thick, add more milk or lemon juice.

 To ice the lemon loaf

 - Spoon the icing over the top of the lemon loaf covering as much of the top as possible.
 Use a flat spatula, a knife, or the back of a spoon to spread the icing out to the edges.

 - The icing consistency should be thick enough that it won’t drip down the sides of the loaf.
 If you like the drips or want a thin glaze, add more non-dairy milk or lemon juice to the icing to thin it out.

-Serve immediately after icing or store in an air-tight container overnight for the next day.
+Serve immediately after icing or store in an air-tight container at room temperature.
 Be sure to leave room for the icing and not smash it when storing.